 We’ve discussed the power of ideology (Don’t Kill Hitler), and we won’t say/we aren’t here to say that the approach that Antifa and other groups have taken to combat the recent rise in visible Nazism is pure and simple the “right” course – or necessarily the course of action that will help solve the problem in the long term.

 It’s not, and it won’t.

 As Berkeley mayor Jesse Arreguin said after the recent clashes on the streets of his city, “Fighting hate with hate does not work and only makes each side more entrenched in their ideological camps.”

-He wants Antifa to be classified as a gang, not long after it was reported he was part of a Facebook group linked to Antifa.
+He called for Antifa to be classified as a gang, though not long after it was reported he was part of a Facebook group linked to Antifa.

 Politics sure is a messy business.

 But yes, violence is not > discourse.
 And it never will be.
 What has somehow gotten lost in (mostly internet) discourse is that hate speech and that ideologies that support eradication of certain peoples/races/cultures is not something that is supported by the First Amendment.